iamharryliu/ecobee-dashboard/README.md

 pip install -r requirements-mysql.txt pip install -r requirements-postgres.txt
 ```
-To get mysqlclient to work properly, go to the following ([link](https://pypi.org/project/mysqlclient/).
+To get mysqlclient to work properly go to [this link](https://pypi.org/project/mysqlclient/) for help.

 Run the application.
 ```